 Use Foot Traffic to Inform Site Selection

 Foot traffic data provides privacy-friendly visibility into where consumers are going in the real world.
-A location intelligence company, like Gravy Analytics, collects location data based on anonymous mobile device signals.
+A location intelligence company, like Gravy Analytics, collects location data based on pseudonymous mobile device signals.
 Gravy Analytics cleanses and verifies our data to ensure its quality and accuracy.
 This ensures the highest quality data for site selection.

 Foot traffic is invaluable when comparing different locations because traffic spikes can vary tremendously depending on the time-of-day, day-of-week, and season.
 One of the most beneficial uses of foot traffic data is to identify where consumers go within a certain area.
 These areas are where sites have the greatest potential to stay relevant and profitable.